whitemike889/PayPal-Python-SDK/README.md

 Check out [more samples](/samples/subscription/).
 The [Subscription REST APIs](https://developer.paypal.com/webapps/developer/docs/api/#subscriptions) are fully supported by the sdk.

+### Orders

+Create and manage [Orders](https://developer.paypal.com/webapps/developer/docs/integration/direct/create-process-order/#create-the-order), i.e. getting consent from buyer for a purchase but only placing the funds on hold when the merchant is ready to fulfill the [order](https://developer.paypal.com/webapps/developer/docs/api/#orders), have a look at [samples](/samples/order)

 ### Invoicing

 Create, send and manage [invoices](https://developer.paypal.com/docs/integration/direct/invoicing/).